habeducation/habeducation.github.io/pages/calendar.markdown

 # Upcoming event highlights

-### Public Launch benefitting Leukemia & Lymphoma Society
+### Public Launch benefiting Leukemia & Lymphoma Society
-###: November 5th, 2016 10AM at Damiansville, IL
+### : November 5th, 2016 10AM at Damiansville, IL
 - (Damiansville Park Albers, Illinois 62215) This event is open to the public.
 The event is free.
 Donations to the Leukemia & Lymphoma society are appreciated.
 HAB.education will present on the high altitude balloon.
 To learn more and get your own ornament from the launch that will travel to nearspace, visit the [facebook event page](https://www.facebook.com/events/118442135288654/).

 # Past events